cwise24/snopsy/docs/module6/2_recursion.rst

 .. _repository: https://raw.githubusercontent.com/cwise24/snopsy/main/cvss.json

-The task
+The Task

-We need to sort the scores of the CVE, **HOWEVER** , if you viewed the file we have two scoring metrics:
+We need to obtain the base score of the CVE, **HOWEVER** , if you viewed the file we have two scoring metrics:

  - cvssMetricsV2
  - cvssMetricsV31